Guidance Note: Female Genital Mutilation cases

 The family is not just heteronormative (straight) couples who have their own children; it likely never was.
 The prevalence of 'alternative' or 'modern' families is more mainstream and accounts for more than 5% of the population.
 There will be locations in the UK, eg Brighton, Manchester and London where that percentage is much higher.
 This Guidance Note is a resource for members to help increase the understanding around language and culture but you are encouraged to do your own research.

-Non-married cohabiting relationships continue to increase year on year, so advising clients embarking on cohabitation, those already living together wanting to understand their ‘rights’ and those whose cohabiting relationship has broken down, will form an increasing part of the workload of family lawyers.
-This guide aims to assist Resolution members and their conveyancing lawyer colleagues to manage these cases effectively, in accordance with our Code of Practice.
+Non-married cohabiting relationships continue to increase year on year, so advising clients embarking on cohabitation, those already living together wanting to understand their ‘rights’ and those whose cohabiting relationship has broken down, will continue to form an increasing part of the workload of family lawyers.
+This guide aims to assist Resolution members and their conveyancing lawyer and private client colleagues to manage these cases effectively, in accordance with our Code of Practice.

-Family proceedings (whether court-based, collaborative or otherwise) should be conducted cost effectively without compromising the quality of advice that clients crave and deserve, balancing the benefits of any steps taken against the likely costs – financial or emotional.
+Family proceedings (whether through NCDR or court-based) should be conducted cost effectively without compromising the quality of advice that clients crave and deserve, balancing the benefits of any steps taken against the likely costs – financial or emotional.
 Many family cases are now concluded without the involvement of barristers.
 However, certain clients will benefit from representation by an effective team of lawyer and barrister in order to achieve an appropriate balance between cost and quality.
 This guidance note offers advice on best practice for family law professionals when working with a barrister.

 Service of documents is a particularly sensitive area.
 It is sometimes essential that documents are served upon the other party personally, but this could inflame the situation and be counterproductive to the aims and ethos of the Resolution Code of Practice.